cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_example_pipeline.md

 `ISPW_Container_Type` | 0 | ISPW Container Type (0. - assignment, 1. - release, 2. - set)
 `ISPW_Owner` | | ISPW Owner User ID

-The second set of parameters are installation specific settings, reference tokens and other IDs that have been defined during the configuration phase of Jenkins.
+The second set of parameters are installation specific settings, reference tokens, and other IDs that have been defined during the configuration phase of Jenkins.
 To determine the appropriate values to use refer to the [description of the pipeline parameters](../advanced_pipelines/parameters.md).

 Name | Description
 ---- | -----------